 - There is no need to manage any additive credentials for the shell.
 One can browse the shell just by AWS Management Console.

 - Since the user gets the fully managed environment owning pre-installed and updated tools, there is no need to worry about the updation of tools.

-- There is no need to customise the environment every time you use CloudShell.
+- There is no need to customize the environment every time you use CloudShell.
 You can store your files, scripts, data, and additive tools in a home directory using 1GB of storage.

 You can deeply learn about AWS and all these new comings in AWS by exploring our well-structured courses.

-Now we have an excellent basic about what AWS CloudShell is and what are features we get while dealing with it?
-Let’s have a look over how does it works?
+Now we have an excellent basic about what AWS CloudShell is and what are features we get while dealing with it.
+Let’s have a look at how it works.

 How it Works:

 The complete working of AWS CloudShell goes into 3 essential steps.